Hristo313/MS-SQL/README.md

 # MS-SQL

-In this repository I have done some exercises in SQL Server Management Studio:
+In this repository I have done some exercises with SQL:

 1) CRUD operation;
 2) Table relations;